dedicated to the memory of:

 There is a generator to back up the solar system and the power to kitchen and ablution block, you are asked to replace the fuel you use when there.
 For your caravan power you will need your own generators.

-The cost is reasonable at $5.00 per person per night, children 12 and under are not charged.
+The cost is a reasonable donation of $8.00 per person per night, children 12 and under are not charged.